mantisadnetwork/flowplayer-vpaid/README.md

 ## Changelog

+* 1.2.5: Support autoplay and trigger events on player
 * 1.2.4: fix case sensitivity
 * 1.2.3: Play video on ad error
 * 1.2.2: Fix parameters and add timeout if unit doesn't play in time